0xCB-dev/docs.keeb.supply/content/nomad/assembly/index.md

 If your controller is working, you can solder it in.
 Instructions on how to do that can be found [here]({{< ref "/basics/soldering/promicro#promicro" >}}).
 When you have the PCB in front of you, the USB port should go to the top of the PCB.
 You should not see the components of the controller, when it is sitting on the PCB.
 ![controller](controller-pcb.png)

 When you have your controller soldered in, it is good practice to do a [matrix test]({{< ref "/basics/firmware/viaandvial#matrix-testing" >}}).
-Since the Sweep is a split keyboard, you need to plug in the two halves together using the TRRS cable.
+Since the Nomad is a split keyboard, you need to plug in the two halves together using the TRRS cable.
 {{< alert icon="💡" text="Do not hotplug the TRRS cable, when your controllers are plugged into your PC.
 This can and will damage the board.
 Always unplug the keyboard from the PC, before plugging the TRRS cable in/out." />}}
 ![matrix]()